 15. Project Sakura

 Based on LineageOS, Project Sakura is a feature-packed custom ROM.
-If you own a Samsung Galaxy phone running Exynos, you might have an idea how difficult it is to unlock the device bootloader.
+If you own a Samsung Galaxy phone running Exynos, you might know how difficult it is to unlock the device’s bootloader.
 For Exynos variant users, there’s good news.
 You can easily unlock the bootloader and flash Project Sakura to enjoy the newly launched Android OS.

 Along with Samsung, Project Sakura supports Asus, LeEco, Lenovo, Meizu, Moto, OnePlus, Realme, and Xiaomi.
 Install Project Sakura and get a simple, clean, and minimalistic stock Android experience.
 Additionally, this custom firmware also offers plenty of visual refinements such as themes, screen locking animation, Magisk module, icons, and fonts.

 Revenge OS is best for those who want to experience Paranoid Android and AOSP-based goodies.
 Yes, Revenge OS gives you all without the need to root your Android phone.
-Besides, Revenge OS brings a fast, stable, and minimal customizations and user-friendly experience.
+Besides, Revenge OS brings fast, stable, and minimal customization and a user-friendly experience.
 The ROM comes with a non-Gapps version means you have to flash the Googe Apps package file separately.

-The remarkable thing about Revenge OS is that it offers users to create their own themes with the new inbuilt theme engine.
+The remarkable thing about Revenge OS is that it allows users to create their own themes with the new built-in theme engine.
 Additionally, it sports a fantastic battery life without using many resources.
 It seems that the developers are taking some kind of revenge against the rival custom ROMs.
 That is why the name RevengeOS.
 It might be true; we never know!

 The former CyanogenMod developers develop Omni ROM.
 There is nothing much to talk about the Omni Custom ROM except that it won’t disappoint you.
 When it comes to legacy, compatibility, experience, and stability, there is nothing like Omni ROM.